KristerV/heliumpay-budgetweb-backend/README.md

 A Budget Proposal system for Helium Payments with the Masternode functions that make sense.

-**All of this is open for suggestions and we are looking for developers/designers to help.**

-## Architecture

-- Backend (Node.js)
-	- Helium-core communication
-	- Database for conversations
-	- Public API
-	- Registered user API
-	- Masternode API
-- Database (SQL)
-- Frontend
-	- Mobile first
-	- Bootstrap like CSS framework
-	- React.js auto-update or refresh to update?

 ## Development stages

 A stage is basically a bunch of features.
 Starting with the most critical and moving down to nice to have stuff.
 The front-end will be developed at the same time as backend, but no extra prettyness will be added until main features are implemented (unless we find a front-end dev).
 The website ideally will be public throughout all of the developemnt.